mosparo/documentation/docs/7_administration/3_geoip.md

 ---
 sidebar_position: 3
 sidebar_label: GeoIP2
+description: Learn how to configure GeoIP2.
 ---

 # GeoIP2

-When a user calls up a form, mosparo will transmit the IP address of that user.
+When a user calls up a form, mosparo will receive the IP address of that user.
 However, the IP address is only a combination of numbers (and letters in IPv6), which provide almost no information about the origin directly.

 In order to know where a user comes from, there are databases with which the IP address can be assigned to a country and a provider.